1. NAME THAT TOWN

 6. GO SHOPPING

-Retail junkies will be astounded to learn that Derry is home to the world's oldest independent department store.
-Dominating a corner of central hub The Diamond, the magnificent Austinspredates Jenners, Harrods and Macys and this year celebrates its 175th anniversary.
-Head to the Rooftop Restaurant of this five storey Edwardian building for a bird's eye view across The Diamond.
+Retail junkies will be astounded to learn that Derry was once home to the world's oldest independent department store.
+Dominating a corner of central hub The Diamond, the magnificent Austins opened in 1830 and predated Jenners, Harrods and Macys before sadly closing in 2016.

 7. CELEBRITY WORSHIP

 The food scene has come a long way in a relatively short space of time.
-Pubs offer great value grub and top food stops include Café del Mondo (Craft Village (+44) (0)28 7136 6877), The Exchange (Queen's Quay, tel.
+Pubs offer great value grub and top food stops include The Exchange

 9. SINK A PINT